actionprojecteu/azotea-client/README.md

 ### Log file & console output

 It is highly recommeded to configure a log file when executing azotea in batch mode.
 This log file is not rotated, so you should use an external log rotation tool like `logrotate` and set its rotation policy as needed.
-For the same reason, console output is not activated by default and must be explicitely activated with `--console` Redirecting  console `stdout` `stderr` has the same effect as specifying a log file but it is a bit more cumbersome.
+For the same reason, console output is not activated by default and must be explicitely activated with `--console`, Redirecting console `stdout` `stderr` has the same effect as specifying a log file but it is a bit more cumbersome.

 ### Exit codes

-Both `azotool` and `azotea`  return the following exit codes are:
+Both `azotool` and `azotea` commands return the following exit codes are:

-* 0 => Command finished without errors
+* 0 => Command finished without errors.
 * 1 => Command finished with errors.
 See the console (if set) or the log file.
-* 126 => User did not agree the usage conditions
+* 126 => User did not agree the usage conditions.

 # GUI Mode

 Azotea in GUI mode offers the same functions as the command line version.
-See the attached screeshots below
+See the attached screeshots below.

 ## Launch the program in GUI mode